 New Hope Camp and Conference Center

-Registration is NOW OPEN for VBS 2017 for UPC member participants.
+Registration is NOW CLOSED for VBS 2017.

 If you did not submit registration payment online, please send a check made payable to UPC.

 Mail to: UPC, Vacation Bible School, PO Box 509, Chapel Hill, NC 27514